readium/readium-js/README.md

 The result of this will be to inject the `'<span id='cfi-id' class="cfi-marker"></span>'` HTML element into a position in the EPUB referenced by the CFI.

-# Using the CFI library for generating CFIs
+# Using the library for generating CFIs

 The CFI library can be used to generate CFIs in simple cases.
 This includes character offset terminus types for EPUBs that only require a package document (itemref) indirection step.